SANDIA SEED BLOG

 2. Basil

 Basil is a wonderful herb for using in all sorts of recipes, and some people say that it boosts peppers flavor if grown nearby, and it also repels pests such as aphids and spider mites.
 It's beautiful too, and the pollinators love the blooms!
 We usually let a few basil plants bloom for the pollinators, and trim and harvest our other basil plants to keep them growing vegetation.
-Basil is also super easy to grow from seed, we even collected seeds from our basil last year and started them with great success indoors in our seed starter trays.
+Basil is super easy to grow from seed!

 Companion Plants for Peppers - Cilantro

-This amazing herb is great to grow next to Pepper plants, cilantro attracts beneficial insects to gardens while simultaneously it discourages pests such as aphids.
+Cilantro is amazing herb that is great to grow around pepper plants.
+Cilantro blooms attracts beneficial insects to gardens and the plant discourages pests such as aphids.
 Planting cilantro in the shade of pepper plants helps cilantro grow into a lush and bushy plant.
-Plus, enjoy the blooms when it bolts and flowers, the flowers are a huge attractant for pollinators and other beneficial insects, plus, if you let the flowers ripen the seed, you can save the dried cilantro seeds, also known as coriander for use in the kitchen and for resowing.
-Since it does like to bloom in the heat, we like to sow cilantro seeds every 2-4 weeks for a never-ending source of Cilantro for your salsas and recipes.
-Cilantro flowers are ornamental and look beautiful in pots with other flowers or vegetables.
+Plus, enjoy the blooms when it bolts and flowers, which is inevitable – even the so-called "slow bolting" cilantro varieties will bloom, it really likes to become a flower.
+But don't worry, cilantro flowers smell wonderful, look dainty and lacy, and attract pollinators and other beneficial insects.
+If you let the flowers ripen and go to seed, you can save the dried brown cilantro seeds, also known as coriander for use in the kitchen and for resowing.
+Since Cilantro is short-lived, and it does like to bloom in the heat, we like to sow cilantro seeds every 2-4 weeks for a never-ending source of cilantro leaves for your salsas and recipes.

 6. Carrots